Cerkoryn/CIPs/CPS-Incentivize Active Delegation/README.md

 ---
 > [!IMPORTANT]
 > TODO: This draft is still very much a work-in-progress.
-Feel free to contribute via discussions or by submitted a PR.
+Feel free to contribute via discussions or by submitting a PR.

 > [!IMPORTANT]
 > TODO: Explore how these same problems will apply to inactive voter delegation after the Voltaire hardfork.
-It is potentially even more of a problem because the self-interest of chasing a yield via staking ADA does not > apply with delegating voting power.
+It is potentially even more of a problem because the self-interest of chasing a yield via staking ADA does not apply with delegating voting power.

 ## **Abstract**